lmc-eu/spirit-design-system/docs/postmortems/2024-02-05-deprecated-icon-rendering.md

 - https://almamedia.slack.com/archives/C068XPSDWQN/p1707125126127969
 - https://almamedia.slack.com/archives/C068XPSDWQN/p1707215641782159

-Also the message appears in the browser console and in the server logs:
+Also, the message appears in the browser console and the server logs:

 ```
 Warning: Icon component is not supported in SSR without use of `html-react-parser`.
 Please install missing peer dependency.